renovatebot/renovate/docs/development/zod.md

 The external data that Renovate queries can be very complex, but Renovate may only need some of those fields.
 Avoid over-specifying schemas, only extract fields Renovate really needs.
-This reduces the "surface of the contract" between the external data source and Renovate, which means less errors to fix in the future.
+This reduces the surface of the contract between the external data source and Renovate, which means less errors to fix in the future.

 For example, say you want Renovate to know about the width, height and length of a box.
 You should _avoid_ code like this: